Javadyakuza/Octus-Integration-Guide/docs/EVM-to-EVER.md

 # EVM to Ever Transfer Mechanics Overview

-1. The user must deposit the desired amount of the target token that is going to be transferred to the Everscale in a contract named `MultiVault` which is in the origin EVM network.
+1. Deposit desired amount of the target token that is going to be transferred to the EVERSCALE in a contract named `MultiVault` which is in the origin EVM network.

 2. Through the previous operation, two events will be emitted. one of them is always `Deposit` and another one depended on the situation is either `AlienTransfer` or `NativeTransfer`.\
    see [alien ERC-20 token approve ](./concepts.md#approving-alien-erc-20-tokens).
 3. Once depositing the target token to MultiVault is done, it's time for deploying an event Contract on the Everscale network.\
    relayers will vote on event contract and confirm the deposit in evm network.\
-   Now the event contract is confirmed, following steps can be performed based on their situation :
+   Now the event contract is confirmed, following steps can be performed based on the situation :

-   - 3.1: If the user at the time of deposit wanted to pay the EVERSCALE [operations](./concepts.md#ever-network-operations) gas fees with the origin EVM network native coin, user must attach enough evm native coin to tx, the [credit backend](./concepts.md#credit-backend) will equalizes balances on both sides and deploys the event contract. in order to perform such a operation, besides attaching sufficient value to tx, we must set [expexte_evers](./concepts.md#event-contract-deploy-value-expected_evers) to a [certain amount](FAQ.md#how-to-set-expected_evers).
+   - 3.1: If the user at the time of deposit wanted to pay the EVERSCALE [operations](./concepts.md#ever-network-operations) gas fees with the origin EVM network native coin, user must attach enough evm native coin to tx, the [credit backend](./concepts.md#credit-backend) will equalizes balances on both sides and deploys the event contract.
+     In order to perform such a operation, besides attaching sufficient value to tx, we must set [expexte_evers](./concepts.md#event-contract-deploy-value-expected_evers) to a [certain amount](FAQ.md#how-to-set-expected_evers).

-   - 3.2: If the user has chosen to pay the EVERSCALE [operations](./concepts.md#ever-network-operations) gas fee with ever, which is operable by not attaching enough evm native coin and setting expected_evers to a wrong value, it's time for the user to deploy the event contract manually.
+   - 3.2: If the user has chosen to pay the EVERSCALE [operations](./concepts.md#ever-network-operations) gas fee with ever, which is operable by not attaching enough evm native coin and setting expected_evers to zero, it's time for the user to deploy the event contract manually.
 Such an operation will be done calling `deployEvent` on `EthereumEverscaleEventConfiguration` which deploys an event contract and after exceeding the quorum confirm votes by relayers the token will be released if ever native Token and minted if ever alien token.

-> NOTICE : all of the referenced contracts addresses can be found at [addresses.md](./addresses.md).
+> NOTICE : All of the referenced contracts addresses can be found at [addresses.md](./addresses.md).

 # EVM to EVER Transfer Integration Step-by-Step

-1. To deposit the target token to `MultiVault`, we have two options:
+1. Deposit the target token to `MultiVault`, which has two ways:

    ## Function